-The Julia & Johannes Weertman Educator Award recognizes an individual who has made outstanding contributions to education in metallurgical engineering and/or materials science and engineering.
+The Julia & Johannes Weertman Educator Award recognizes a higher caliber individual who has made outstanding contributions to education in metallurgical engineering and/or materials science and engineering.

 This award is endowed by colleagues and friends of Julia and Hans Weertman, as well as the department of materials science and engineering and the McCormick School of Engineering and Applied Sciences at Northwestern University.

 Drs.
 Julia and Johannes Weertman have accomplished, both individually and jointly, a very rare feat: (a) they rose to prominence in Materials Science and Engineering through their pioneering research accomplishments which have profound effects on technology; (b) they were instrumental in the emergence of materials science and engineering as a new discipline; (c) as a couple, they developed a rare synergy, a unique phenomenon in our field and an example for the younger generations.